 How to connect Power BI to NetSuite as an ODBC data source.

-Microsoft's Power BI is a business analytics service that allows end users to create reports and dashboards and connect to data from a number of sources, including NetSuite.
+Microsoft's Power BI is a business analytics service that allows end users to create reports and dashboards and connect to data from a number of sources, including NetSuite ERP.
 Users can visualize their NetSuite data in Power BI and greatly improve their reporting capabilities.

 This article covers the steps to connect Power BI to a NetSuite data source using the CData ODBC Driver for NetSuite (2016).